How to Eat Healthy When Traveling:

 Best Snack Ideas:

 When I go out of town, I always bring food.
-If I am taking a road trip I bring a cooler in my car with raw cheese, coconut flakes, nuts/seeds, collagen protein bars or paleo protein bars, low-sugar chocolate whey protein bars, grass-fed beef jerky, flax crackers, Sea Snax, fresh veggies, fresh fruit, coconut butter, etc.
+If I am taking a road trip I bring a cooler in my car with raw cheese, coconut flakes, nuts/seeds, Perfect Keto collagen protein bars, low-sugar chocolate whey protein bars, grass-fed beef jerky, flax crackers, Sea Snax, fresh veggies, fresh fruit, coconut butter, etc.

 When I fly out of town, I will pack the flax crackers, pumpkin seeds, coconut flakes, macadamia nuts or some healthy and crunchy (I love crunchy) veggies such as celery/carrots/cucumber, coconut oil, coconut flakes and grass-fed beef or organic turkey jerky among other things.
 If it is a trip that will take several days, I will find the closest health food store to stock up on more healing foods.
 What do you do when you are at a restaurant or traveling to make it easier to eat healthy?